 The video call platform Zoom, for example, offer the purchase of individual features on top of the freemium version of their product and also offer ‘optional add-on plans’ on top of their tiered billing plans.

 8 .
-The Hybrid Billing Model
+The hybrid model

 This is the billing model that offers both one-off payments and subscription plans to attract different customer personas.
 A consumption-based project tool like Renderforest, for example, attracts custom from both professional designers and hobbyists and so offers a range of different billing options to capture the broad spectrum of interested potential customers.

-Users have the option to use the freemium model, subscribe to a plan or pay per product, depending on their own usage requirements, a technique that can greatly improve a company’s reach when catering to a large customer base.
-It’s valuable to consider whether your product would benefit from the creation of your own hybrid model, so you can assemble an optimised billing model from tried and tested parts.
+Users have the option to use the freemium model, subscribe to a plan, or pay per product, depending on their own usage requirements, a technique that can greatly improve a company’s reach when catering to a large customer base.
+It’s valuable to consider whether your product would benefit from the creation of your own hybrid model, so you can assemble an optimized billing model from tried and tested parts.